Today I’m going to show you how I was able to increase the organic traffic of my client’s Shopify store.

 Step 2: Reduce duplicate content by guiding Google’s Crawler

 Step 3: Add some bling to your search results (aka Star Ratings) with this Shopify App

 Here’s why this technique works so well (and what the name means).

+Have you ever walked past a home that had fantastic landscaping, and then started to notice how crappy the other lawns looked?
+That’s because us humans love to compare stuff, it’s how our brains are wired.
 The funny thing is, Google’s search bot acts the same way.
 It crawls the web looking at different sites, and it rewards the ones that are well taken care of with more search traffic.

+The key to this technique is all about getting rid of the stuff that’s making your Shopify store look bad.
+Think of it like landscaping for your Shopify store (Shopify + landscaping = Shopscaping).
 Except, instead of trying to impress your neighbours with your manicured lawn, you want to impress Google, with a well-groomed Shopify store.

 Step 1: Tweak your popups so they don’t piss off Google and your users